jomolesk/reference-architectures/docs/virtual-machines-windows/n-tier.md

 ## Recommendations

-The following recommendations apply for most scenarios.
-Follow these recommendations unless you have a specific requirement that overrides them.
+Your requirements might differ from the architecture described here.
+Use these recommendations as a starting point.

 ### VNet / Subnets